gabest11/lexx-ivtc/README.md

 Video and film scenes are next to each other.
 Also just force it to be video, 21950,21954 v.

+Note that TDecimate will not respect the v flag if - was already set in a previous f sequence, override it again with +.

 ### two frames to drop

     10,17 cppcc